 Ms Eckert: Certainly, it is true when it is trust moneys.
-Under our Act, we have a quaint little thing where banks must pay REBA the money, because at the moment it goes directly back to the bank.
+Under the REBA Act, we have a quaint little thing where banks must pay REBA the money, because at the moment it goes directly back to the bank.
 Reserved funds are something that are very different.
-I would expect that if strata managers were licensed under the Real Estate and Business Agents Act, it would really look to the trust funds, because we have that affinity.
+I would expect that if strata managers were licensed under the REBA Act, it would really look to the trust funds, because we have that affinity.
 That is what REBA would be regulating and overseeing.
 On the issues raised by Bob Kronberger, clearly the whole issue of reserve funds needs thinking about, anyway.
 I am sure there would be enough to fund the industry even in those trust accounts.